masoncloud/mason.mp/README.md

 <a href="https://www.sheepdogacademy.com/" target="_blank">Sheepdog Acadamy</a> - Learn about HR-218/LEOSA rights, Live seminars!

+## California & Large-Capacity Magazines

+<a href="https://github.com/masoncloud/Mason.MP/blob/master/PEN_32400.pdf" target="_blank">Exceptions Relating Specifically to Large-Capacity Magazines</a>.

 ## H.R.
 1156: LEOSA Reform Act

+To amend title 18, United States Code, to improve the Law Enforcement Officer Safety Act and provisions relating to the carrying of concealed weapons by law enforcement officers, and for other purposes. <br>

 <a href="https://www.govtrack.us/congress/bills/116/hr1156" target="_blank">Note: LEOSA Reform Act is pending Legislation</a>

-To amend title 18, United States Code, to improve the Law Enforcement Officer Safety Act and provisions relating to the carrying of concealed weapons by law enforcement officers, and for other purposes.

-## CA/Large-Capacity Magazines

-<a href="https://github.com/masoncloud/Mason.MP/blob/master/PEN_32400.pdf" target="_blank">Exceptions Relating Specifically to Large-Capacity Magazines</a>.

 ## Not a LEO & Carry Concealed?